nixworks/public/news/2010/08/23/index.md

 ##### NATO
 ### [Two members of NATO's International Security Assistance Force are killed by improvised explosive devices in Afghanistan. ](/news/2010/08/23/two-members-of-nato-s-international-security-assistance-force-are-killed-by-improvised-explosive-devices-in-afghanistan.md)
-_Context: Afghanistan, improvised explosive device, NATO, International Security Assistance Force_
+_Context: NATO, improvised explosive device, International Security Assistance Force, Afghanistan_

 ##### National Assembly
 ### [At least 17 people, including a member of the National Assembly of Pakistan, Maulana Noor Mohammed Wazir, are killed in the bombing of a mosque in Pakistan's South Waziristan region. ](/news/2010/08/23/at-least-17-people-including-a-member-of-the-national-assembly-of-pakistan-maulana-noor-mohammed-wazir-are-killed-in-the-bombing-of-a-mos.md)
-_Context: National Assembly, Maulana Noor Mohammed Wazir, Pakistan, mosque, bomb, South Waziristan_
+_Context: South Waziristan, bomb, National Assembly, mosque, Maulana Noor Mohammed Wazir, Pakistan_

 ##### Anne Frank tree
 ### [The Anne Frank tree in Amsterdam is knocked down by a gust of heavy wind, breaking off about a meter above ground. ](/news/2010/08/23/the-anne-frank-tree-in-amsterdam-is-knocked-down-by-a-gust-of-heavy-wind-breaking-off-about-a-meter-above-ground.md)